Abson-dev/Data4Decision/README.md

 | Safety        | 0.17             | HH with one or more members who felt unsafe or suffered violence                                                           | 1                |

+For each indicator, a positive answer was coded as 1 and a negative answer as 0.
+Each answer was then multiplied by the indicator weight.
+Summed together, each household gets a score out of 1, where any value greater than or equal to 0.3 equates to ‘multidimensional poverty’, i.e. deprivation across multiple sectors (‘MD Poor’).
+A household is considered deprived in any one dimension for which at least 50% of the indicators are coded as positive answers.

 ## Repository Structure
 ```
 ├── 00_data/